jjorloff1/lxx-fetch-tool/readme.md

 [] use pagedjs https://pagedjs.org/en/documentation/2-getting-started-with-paged.js/
 [] Variants to consider based on version
-    [] Ending of Mark (probably include SBLGNT endings) `pagedjs-cli index.html -o result.pdf`
+    [] Ending of Mark (probably include SBLGNT endings) [] Woman in adultry John 8:3-11
+    [] LXX Include masoretic numbering with Psalms
+[] Bugs
+    [] See end of gen 1, does it have a period?
+Do we need to generate periods?
+Apparently there are no punctuation marks at all.
+        We need a new source for punctuation.
+    [x] Match Titles between paragraph markers and LXX file: markers_by_book_chapter.get((current_book, current_chapter), [])
+        []
+        current_book
+        'Γένεσις (Genesis)'
+    [] index on multi paragraph verses is not matching in the insertion script.
+`pagedjs-cli index.html -o result.pdf`
 [] Rahlf 1935
     [] Get Paragraphing